Vernon Johns: Life

 In 1937 Johns was called again as a pastor of First Baptist Church in Charleston, West Virginia.
 In 1941, Johns returned to Lynchburg as pastor of Court Street Baptist Church, but was quickly forced to resign by the congregation and returned to the farm.

 His wife's connection to ASU enabled her to influence Dexter Avenue Baptist Church to hire Johns as pastor in October 1948.
 On one occasion, he paid his fare on a bus in Montgomery, and was directed to the back in the custom of segregated seating.
 He refused to sit there and demanded, and got, his money back.
 He sometimes ruffled feathers among his upper- and middle-class congregation by selling his farm produce outside the church building.

 Johns's niece, Barbara Johns, led a student strike in Prince Edward County, Virginia in 1951.
 Ultimately she was involved in a suit against the county, Davis vs. Prince Edward County.
 This was one of five cases that was combined in the Brown vs. Board of Education of Topeka suit that reached the U.S. Supreme Court.
 It ruled that segregation of public schools was unconstitutional and urged states to desegregate such facilities.
 Ms. Johns noted that one of her inspirations was her uncle, Rev. Johns.

-In May 1953, Johns was forced to resign as pastor in Montgomery.
-He returned to his family farm, where he spent the rest of his life.
+In May 1953, Johns was forced to resign as pastor in Montgomery and was succeeded by Martin Luther King Jr. He returned to his family farm, where he spent the rest of his life.

 Vernon Johns died of a heart attack in Washington, D.C., on June 11, 1965, at age 73.